 By Doula Jen

-Before conception, a woman has likely heard the terms “Baby Blues” and “Postpartum Depression.”
-She may think that the phrases are interchangeable or she may understand that the conditions are quite different.
-She may or may not have heard of Postpartum Anxiety or Postpartum OCD.
-She has likely seen or heard a sensationalized news story on Postpartum Psychosis and may have–unfortunately–heard it inaccurately described as Postpartum Depression.
+Before conception, parents have likely heard the terms “Baby Blues” and “Postpartum Depression.”
+They may think that the phrases are interchangeable or they may understand that the conditions are quite different.
+They may or may not have heard of Postpartum Anxiety or Postpartum OCD.
+They have likely seen or heard a sensationalized news story on Postpartum Psychosis and may have–unfortunately–heard it inaccurately described as Postpartum Depression.

-Many women experience a few mood swings as a result of the hormonal shifts after birth and many experience the classic Baby Blues.
-Approximately 20% of women will experience something more significant, something that would be easily diagnosed as a Postpartum Mood Disorder.
+Many birthers experience a few mood swings as a result of the hormonal shifts after birth and many experience the classic Baby Blues.
+Approximately 20% of birthers will experience something more significant, something that would be easily diagnosed as a Postpartum Mood Disorder.

 It goes beyond what we commonly hear and know.
 Here’s a simple breakdown.